ianchak/stati/docs-site/site/getting-started/project-structure.md

 Template partials that can be included in your layouts and pages (or even other partials).

-Directories starting with `_` are excluded from routing.
-So you can organize the structure of your partials as you see fit.
+Directories starting with `_` are excluded from routing, so you can organize your partials as you see fit.

+**Example organization:**

 - **`_partials/header.eta`** - Site header
 - **`_components/footer.eta`** - Site footer